Bronchiectasis is a type of scarring in the lungs. Mucus can collect in the scarred area and infections occur in this mucus.

 - is coughing up a large amount of blood

-What tests might your child need?
+What tests might my child with bronchiectasis need?

 A chest x-ray is usually the first investigation but does not always show Bx damage very well.
 Your child will probably also need a chest CT scan.

 Chest CT scans show Bx damage well.
 This image of a chest CT scan shows Bx damage in one lung.

 Your health professional will collect some mucus from your child.
 They will test this for bacteria or viruses.
 If they find bacteria, they will use the results to give the right antibiotic to your child.

 Your child will have some blood tests to show that they can fight off infection.